 Tgbe editor: Modify the following paragraph in subclause 9.4.2.36 Neighbor Report element as follows (#17540, #17544, #17543):

-The Extremely High Throughput subfield is set to 1 to indicate that the AP represented by this BSSID is an EHT AP and that the EHT Capabilities element (or EHT Operation element), if included as a subelement in the report, is identical in content to the EHT Capabilities element (or EHT Operation element) included in the neighboring AP’s Beacon frame.
+The Extremely High Throughput subfield is set to 1 to indicate that the AP represented by this BSSID (reported AP) is an EHT AP and that the EHT Capabilities element (or EHT Operation element), if included as a subelement in the report, is identical in content to the EHT Capabilities element (or EHT Operation element) that the reported AP includes in the Beacon frames it transmits.
 Otherwise, the Extremely High Throughput subfield is set to 0.

-When the Extremely High Throughput subfield is set to 1, and when the Basic Multi-Link element is present as a subelement in the report, the fields included in the Basic Multi-Link element are identical in content to the corresponding fields that are present in the Basic Multi-Link element included in the neighboring AP’s Beacon frame.
+When the Extremely High Throughput subfield is set to 1, and when the Basic Multi-Link element is present as a subelement in the report for a reported AP, the fields included in the Basic Multi-Link element are identical in content to the corresponding fields that are present in the Basic Multi-Link element that the reporting AP includes in the Beacon frames that it transmits.

 Tgbe editor: Modify the following paragraph in subclause 9.4.2.36 Neighbor Report element as follows (#15131, #17542):

 The Data field of the Basic Multi-Link subelement has the same format as the Information field of the Basic Multi-Link element defined in 9.4.2.312.2 (Basic Multi-Link element).
-The Basic Multi-Link subelement is not present if the reported AP is not affiliated with an AP MLD..9.4.2.164 Quiet Channel element
+The Basic Multi-Link subelement is not present if the reported AP is not affiliated with an AP MLD.

+9.4.2.164 Quiet Channel element

 Insert the following note at the end of the subclause: